garylirocks/quickrefs/kubernetes.markdown

 ## MicroK8s

-MicroK8s is an option for deploying a single-node Kubernetes cluster as a single plackage to target workstations and IoT devices.
+MicroK8s is an option for deploying a single-node Kubernetes cluster as a single package to target workstations and IoT devices.

 ```sh
 sudo snap install microk8s --classic